zeeshank1/system-design-digest/fundamentals.md

 #### Horizontal Scaling
 - **Definition:**
-  Adding more machines (nodes) to distribute the load.
+  More machines (nodes) are added to distribute the load.

 - **Benefits:**
   Increases fault tolerance, enables high availability, and allows handling more requests.